heroiclabs/nakama-docs/docs/runtime-code-function-reference.md

     All Go functions will have `nk runtime.NakamaModule` avaiable as a parameter that may be used to access server runtime functions.
 A `context` will also be supplied in function input arguments.

-    All JavaScript functions, similarly to Go, will have the `nk` (of TypeScript type `nkruntime.Nakama`) object available as a parameter to access the server runtime functions.
+    All JavaScript functions, similar to Go, have the `nk` (of TypeScript type `nkruntime.Nakama`) object available as a parameter to access the server runtime functions.

 ### account